 Current and former Danforth Campus students must request transcripts online.
+If you have a WUSTL Key, please order through WebSTAC.
+If you do not have/know your WUSTL Key, please scroll down to the option ‘Ordering Without A WUSTL Key’.
 There is a $5 fee per transcript, payable online using a credit card or through Student Billing for current students (current students must be more than 30 days from graduation).
 We are unable to take any payment over the phone.

 Transcript requests are generally processed and issued the next business day.
 On all printed transcript orders, the Office of the University Registrar will notify the student by email when the requested transcript has been processed.
 Students ordering electronic transcripts will be notified by eScrip-Safe.

 Please note that we do not accept transcripts from other institutions.
 Coursework that is transferring from other institutions needs to be sent directly to your school’s academic office.

 Need to reprint your consent form?
 Click here.

 Unofficial transcripts are available for those that attended after 1978 through WebSTAC.

 The School of Medicine registrar accepts requests for transcripts and certification records for students and alumni of: Audiology and Communication Sciences, Clinical Investigation, Genetic Epidemiology, Health Administration, Nurse Anesthesia, Occupational Therapy, Pediatric Nurse Practitioner, Physical Therapy, Psychiatric Epidemiology, School of Dentistry and School of Medicine.